nurse-treats-bruised-female-patient-955x288

 Forensic Nurse Practitioner Education and Experience Requirements

 Certification as a forensic NP does have additional education and experience requirements.
-For example, the Advanced Forensic Nurse Certified (AFN-C) designation form the FNCB requires applicants to have 300 clinical hours and 12 credit-hours of forensic nursing coursework from an accredited nursing program or 90 continuing education hours.
+For example, the Advanced Forensic Nurse Certified (AFN-C) designation from the FNCB requires applicants to have 300 clinical hours and 12 credit-hours of forensic nursing coursework from an accredited nursing program or 90 continuing education hours.

 Forensic Nurse Practitioner Tasks and Responsibilities